Caliban (Marvel Comics): X-Force

+After Apocalypse is merged with Cyclops, Caliban tracks down Cyclops.
+He is freed from his service shortly before Cable destroys Apocalypse's spirit.
+Released from his servitude to Apocalypse, Caliban once more reverts to his childlike state, although he retains the monstrous physique he attained through Apocalypse's machinations.

 Post M-Day

-After M-Day, Caliban turned up at the Xavier institute as a member of the 198.
-He is seen carrying the 198 banner, created by Erg, during the confrontation with O*N*E* over the "tracking chips" and again during Mister M's exodus from the institute.
-He later helps the 198 escape with Domino and Shatterstar to one of Nick Fury's secret bases in the Nevada desert.
-Caliban was able to sense the stockpile of weapons in the base, but they were activated and locked down by Johnny Dee, a mutant who had puppet-like control over a fraction of the team.
-The original X-Men team went to collect the 198 but Bishop's pro-registration team stopped them.
-After a short battle, the two sides teamed up and, thanks to a joint effort by Cyclops and Bishop, were able to free the 198.
+After M-Day, Caliban appears at the Xavier institute as a member of the 198, an alliance of the remaining mutants.
+He helps the 198 escape with Domino and Shatterstar to a secret base in the Nevada desert.
+The original X-Men team attempts to retrieve the 198, but are stopped by Bishop's team.
+After a short battle, the two sides team up and, thanks to a joint effort by Cyclops and Bishop, free the 198.

 Messiah Complex and Death

 Caliban becomes part of a strike-force, who are in search of Hope Summers, the first mutant to be born since the Decimation.
 During a battle with Lady Deathstrike and the Reavers, Caliban sacrifices himself to save Warpath by jumping into the path of a line of bullets meant for him.